IELTS Cue Card Sample 46 - Describe a sporting event you attended

 Model Answer 1:

 I attended the Asia Cup final cricket tournament that was held at Dhaka Stadium in the year 2002 or 2003.
 We went to Dhaka to watch the game and stayed at a hotel during this time.
 I had 3-4 friends and a cousin with me from the very beginning.
-We had had our ticket almost 3 months before the game started.
+We have had our ticket for almost 3 months before the game started.
 On the day we left the hotel early morning and took a taxi to reach near the stadium.
 We found a huge crowd there; in fact, the crowd was much more than we anticipated and expected.
 I found one of my friends wearing the jersey of a team and others whistles.
-The crowd and their patience in the line gave the impression how much popular this game over here.
+The crowd and their patience in the line gave the impression of how much popular this game over here.

 I had a flag with me of the team I supported.
-We had to stay in the line for about 45 minutes before we finally entered the stadium.
+We had to stay in line for about 45 minutes before we finally entered the stadium.
 I simply became overwhelmed with the sheer number of spectators and their festivity and support for the game.

 The game started at 10.00 am and the people were enjoying it very much.
 The game was really enjoyable and I found supporters for both of the team.
 The crowd, the music, the competition, the excitement of the game, and the liveliness and spontaneous actions of the spectators were noteworthy.
 After the first team ended their innings, we went outside and were looking for a hotel to eat.
 But people were everywhere and there was no seat in the hotel.
-Finally, we got an empty hotel after walking almost 20 minutes and sat there to have our lunch.
+Finally, we got an empty hotel after walking for almost 20 minutes and sat there to have our lunch.
 We returned to the stadium in 35 minutes and the second innings started.
-Several TV channels were broadcasting the live game and the number of people watching this very game in the world would not be less that 70 million.
+Several TV channels were broadcasting the live game and the number of people watching this very game in the world would not be less than 70 million.

 The first team scored 280 and that was a good fighting score at that time.
 The second team started hammering the bowls from the very beginning.
 It seemed to me that they would not need more than 30 overs to win the game.
 But they started losing wickets and in 20 overs they lost 3 wickets.
 The spirit and excitement of the spectators looked like a waving sea.
 The team I was supporting started doing really good.
 In the evening the game started turning in favour of the first team and became very close.
 Cricket is a game of uncertainty and this game became even more competitive and uncertain.
 Both teams had the chance to win and the game was changing in every 10 minutes.
 The last 30 minutes were breathless and extremely exciting and finally the team I was supporting won the match.

-This event takes place once in every two years and the schedule and venue are selected and maintained by the ICC.
+This event takes place once in every two years, and the schedule and venue are selected and maintained by the ICC.
 This was my first experience to visit Dhaka as well as watching such an exciting match.
-I have watched few other cricket matches in the stadium, but none of them was as exciting as this one was.
+I have watched a few other cricket matches in the stadium, but none of them was as exciting as this one was.
 The crowd, the enthusiasm of the people and the superb weather made it an interesting one.

 Gosh, this topic is hard for me, I don’t really go to many sporting events, and it isn’t especially an interest of mine.
 However, I can think of one which enticed me to go and watch, I’ll tell you as much as I can about the event, how often it takes places and why it was, to me at least, interesting!